Introduction to Anderson t-motives: a survey

+Also, we give some formulas that relate elements of terms of this exact sequence.
+In particular, we define $\partial_\la(f)$, where $\la\in Lie(M)$, $f\in M$ - it enters in the statement of the below Theorem 11.9.

+Section 11 is a purely technical one.
+It describes the $\th$-shift --- a tool used in the statement and the proof of Theorem 11.9.
+It is the most important among the theorems relating elements of the terms of the principal exact sequence.
+This theorem will be used later for the proof of the duality theorem for lattices.

-In Section 10 we define duality for Anderson t-motives, as a particular case of the Hom functor (case $N=0$).
-We formulate the main theorem: the lattice of the dual t-motive is the dual of the lattice of the initial t-motive.
-Section 11 extends the results of Sections 9, 10 to the case of t-motives having $N\ne0$.
+In Section 12, first, we define duality for Anderson t-motives, as a particular case of the Hom functor (case $N=0$).
+We give explicit formulas for the dual of a Drinfeld module.
+Further, we define $H^1(M)$ --- the cohomology group of $M$, and we give an example of calculation of $H^1$ of the Carlitz module (a Drinfeld module having $r=n=1$).
+We give formulas for pairings and isomorphisms between $H_1$ and $H^1$ of $M$ and its dual (sections 12.6, 12.7).
+We define the notion of the dual lattice (12.9), and we give a proof of the main theorem: the lattice of the dual t-motive is the dual of the lattice of the initial t-motive (case $N=0$).
+Finally, we formulate the principal theorem on uniformizable t-motives, i.e. t-motives having $h_1=h^1=r$ (Theorem 12.11.2).

+In Section 13 we describe some properties of the lattice functor of t-motives: cases of duals of Drinfeld modules, local surjectivity of the lattice map, its injectivity for mixed t-motives ([HJ]), its non-injectivity for non-mixed ones ([GL24]).
+We state a research problem of calculation of $h_1, \ h^1$ for a large class of t-motives.

+Section 14 extends the results of Sections 10, 13 to the case of t-motives having $N\ne0$.
 The main technical tool used for this case is a Hodge-Pink structure ([P], [HJ]).
+In Remark 14.3 we give a reference to [GL18] where the set of $N$-lattices is interpreted in terms of a generalized flag variety.

-In Section 12 we give a definition of a L-function of an Anderson t-motive (only one type of two existing types of L-functions), and we give its explicit calculation for the Carlitz module over $\n F_2$.
-Finally, in Section 13 we consider some generalizations and modifications of Anderson t-motives.
+In Section 15 we give a definition of a L-function of an Anderson t-motive (only one type of two existing types of L-functions).
+We show that its two definitions are equivalent, giving in details the proof of [G96].
+We give its explicit calculation for a Drinfeld module of rank 2 over the field $\n F_q$ (a local factor), Section 15.5, and for the Carlitz module over $\n F_2$ (the global product), Example 15.6.3.

+In Section 16 we consider the theory of affine equations and their systems --- an important technical tool to find $H^1(M), \ H_1(M),\ T_\g L(M)$.
+We introduce the notion of $T$-divisible submodules of $\p[[T]]$ and their small elements.
+Finally, we introduce the notion of holonomic sequences in $\p$.
+We conjecture that their properties are analogous to the properties of classical holonomic sequences.

+In Section 17 we start to describe the Drinfeld upper half plane $\oo$.
+At the moment we give a detailed description of the sets $D(n,x)$ that cover $\oo$, and we show how to use them in order to define the Bruhat-Tits building of $\oo$ (To be continued).

+In Section 18 we give an explicit calculational proof of the fact that for any prime ideal $\pi$ of $\n F_q[T]$ we have: an analog of $H_1(M)$ for $\pi$ is isomorphic to the $\pi$-Tate module $T_\pi(M)$, see [G95], p.
+186.